thin-edge/thin-edge.io/docs/src/references/bridged-topics.md

-# The `bridged-topics`
+# The bridged topics

 This document lists the mqtt topics that are supported by the thin-edge.io.

 ## Thin Edge JSON Mqtt Topics
 To send the Thin Edge JSON measurements to a supported IoT cloud, the device should publish the measurements on
 **tedge/measurements** topic.
 Internally the tedge-mapper will consume the measurements from this topic, translates and
 send them to the cloud that the device has been connected to by the `tedge connect` command.

 ## Cumulocity Mqtt Topics
 The topics follow the below format